awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 # What is Amazon Elasticsearch Service?<a name="what-is-amazon-elasticsearch-service"></a>

 Amazon Elasticsearch Service \(Amazon ES\) is a managed service that makes it easy to deploy, operate, and scale Elasticsearch clusters in the AWS Cloud\.
 Elasticsearch is a popular open\-source search and analytics engine for use cases such as log analytics, real\-time application monitoring, and clickstream analysis\.
+For example, you can use Elasticsearch to add a search box to your website, analyze logs, metrics, and security event data, or store your data to automate business workflows\.

 With Amazon ES, you get direct access to the Elasticsearch APIs; existing code and applications work seamlessly with the service\.
 Amazon ES provisions all the resources for your Elasticsearch cluster and launches it\.
 It also automatically detects and replaces failed Elasticsearch nodes, reducing the overhead associated with self\-managed infrastructures\.
 You can scale your cluster with a single API call or a few clicks in the console\.

 To get started using Amazon ES, you create a *domain*\.
 An Amazon ES domain is synonymous with an Elasticsearch cluster\.
 Domains are clusters with the settings, instance types, instance counts, and storage resources that you specify\.
 Each instance acts as one Elasticsearch node\.